 The pain was excessive, my breathing sketchy and inconsistent, my wounds so raw I didn’t dare shower, doing sponge baths instead fearing infecting myself with the less than clean water in Marloth Park, South Africa.
 It happened anyway.

 Even the smallest of tasks required hours of recovery.
-Tom did it all along with the help of our amazing household staff, Zef and Vusi who handled all the housework.
-I languished in my awful state of being wondering if it would ever end.
+Tom did it all along with the help of our fantastic household staff, Zef, and Vusi who handled all the housework.
+I languished in my awful state of being, wondering if it would ever end.

 It’s 10 hours a day of bouncing so hard in a safari Jeep that my FitBit measures 10’s of thousands of steps and hundreds of flights of stairs from the violent jostling about on rough roads.

 Everything happens for a reason.
-But I ask what I needed to learn?
-I already was in awe and grateful.
-Had I yet a new level of appreciation yet to discover, yet to conquer?
+I was already in awe and grateful.
+But I asked what I needed to learn—had I yet a new level of appreciation to discover, yet to conquer?

 See you then, my friends.
 We’ll see you then.

 Photo from the last leap year, four years ago on February 29, 2016: